How to Make a Simple Charcuterie Board

 • Hummus

-You first need a large wood board to hold all your goodies.
+You first need a large board to hold all your goodies.
 I have this round wooden board (super old from Crate & Barrel) that I use for all of my charcuterie plates, but I’d love to invest in a few more.
-I always go with a round shape, but rectangles work well too.
+I always go with a round shape, but different shapes work well too.
 Here are some of my favorites…

-If you have a lot of snacks to serve, consider doing a round platter as your main area and a long rectangular board for overflow!
+If you have a lot of snacks to serve, consider doing a round platter as your main area and this marble board for overflow!
+You could always use a cutting board too.
+And I also love the idea of this wood lazy Susan so guests can easily grab what they want.

 Charcuterie Board Tips